 Most of these pictures were taken with a Panasonic Lumix GH2 and a 14-140mm zoom.
-I have recently changed over to a Fujifim X-T2,with an 18-55mm and a 50-230mm zoom.
+I have now changed over to a Fujifilm X-T2,with an 18-55mm zoom, a 50-230mm zoom and a 23mm lens.

 Inevitably, my first camera was a Kodak Brownie, unfortunately lost long ago.
 Next came a half-frame Agfa Parat-1.
 Learning to use it with a Sekonic L-8 exposure meter taught me the basics of apertures and shutterspeeds.
 A kind person gave me a second-hand Fujita Fodor 66, a 6x6 SLR.
 Not a very sophisticated camera, but viewing the picture on a ground-glass screen made me consider my compositions carefully.
 Next was a big step up: a Nikkormat with a 50mm lens, followed by 24 mm and 135 mm lenses.
 An F-301 was added to the Nikon collection.
 Going digital suddenly meant leaving the big Billingham shoulder bag at home: a point-and-shoot Casio EX-Z750 made photography more fun than it had been in a long while, even apart from its amazing ability to also shoot video.